vic-ma/howtodismantle.github.io/_posts/2026-02-15-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Event-triggered-data-sources.md

 First, let's define two terms:
 * **Data source:** A component inside a Peakboard app that gets data from an actual source, and makes that data available for the app to use.
 Examples: SAP data source, Siemens S7 data source.
-* **Actual source:** A program or device that feeds data to Peakboard.
+* **Actual source:** A system or device that feeds data to Peakboard.
 Examples: an SAP system, a physical Siemens S7 controller.

 In other words, an **actual source** feeds data to a **data source:**
 ```